 In order to achieve its goals, Live DMA focuses on collaborative actions such as peer-to-peer learning, exchanges at the European level among its members and with partners.

 In order to reduce inequalities, gaps and fragmentation in the European live music sector, LSE provides equal resource and tools for live music venues, clubs and festivals to develop their skills in terms of regulation and legislation.

 In several European countries, especially in Eastern and Southern Europe, music venues, clubs and festivals have no representative association to support them.
 LSE Everywhere aims to structure the live music sector with the support and expertise of other Live DMA members.

 LSE for Everybody

 The Survey is an innovating data collection & sector monitoring methodology to share knowledge on the sector’s current situation.
 It develops skills, capacity and expertise to analyze and disseminate sectorial issues.
-The published results can be used from a local to the European level in order to advocacy in favor of live music policies.
+The Survey Report can be used from a local to the European level in order to advocacy in favor of live music policies.

-LSE Values aims to increase the value of independent music venues, clubs and festivals by connecting their issues of with artists’ support.
-A large media campaign will be released with the help of local music venues and artists in order to increase the awareness of policy makers and of the population for the independent live music sector.
+LSE Values aims to increase the value of music venues, clubs and festivals by connecting their issues with artists’ support.
+What Artists Say intends to raise awareness of policy makers and of the population for the live music venues and clubs.

 Music venues and clubs develop social cohesion and they have an important cultural and economic impact on their environment.
-The Open Club Day strengthens the relations between the venue and their neighbors, develops curiosity about music venues teams, and attracts new audiences with a clear European added value.
+Open Club Day strengthens the relations between the venue and their neighbours, develops curiosity about music venues teams, and attracts new audiences with a clear European added value.